 Return to Activity Post-Total Knee Replacement

-Most activities can be returned to following a successful knee replacement.
-Unfortunately, because of the nature of the knee prosthesis, it currently not recommended to return to high impact activities such as running and jumping.
+You can return to most activities following a successful knee replacement.
+Unfortunately, because of the nature of the knee prosthesis, it is currently not recommended to return to high impact activities such as running and jumping.
 Less high impact sports such as golf, bowls or swimming are encouraged.

 Common Causes - Knee Pain

 Knee pain can have many origins from local injury, referred pain, biomechanical issues and systemic issues.
 While knee pain can appear simple to the untrained eye, a thorough assessment is often required to ascertain the origin of your symptoms.
 The good news is that once a definitive diagnosis is determined, most knee pain quickly resolves with the correct treatment and rehabilitation.